gouzal/search-engine_back/README.md

 # search-engine
-a search engine and collaboration plateform for students , professors and reseachers
+a search engine and collaboration plateform for students , professors and researchers

 #Contribution Guide
 use logger instead of system.out.println